ptupitsyn/ptupitsyn.github.io/_posts/2021-03-16-Whats-New-In-Ignite-Net-2.10.md

 Notice that:
 * Invocation does not share any code with the implementation.
-* Java and .NET services are invoked the same - client side does not need to know about implementation details, and we can even rewrite the service in a different language without the clients noticing.
+* Java and .NET services are invoked the same way - client side does not need to know about implementation details, and we can even rewrite the service in a different language without the clients noticing.

 # Thin Client Transactions